psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Borough Police Court, Thursday, before R. M. Wavell and Francis Pittis, Esq.

 August Jager, keeper of the " Prince Albert," beer shop, was convicted of allowing lewd and disorderly conduct in his house.
 The evidence disclosed scenes of profligacy and depravity rarely brought before a public court.
-Fined £5, to be levied by distress, and in default one month’s imprisonment.
+Fined £5, to be levied by distress, and in default one month's imprisonment.

 ```